theappendix/theappendix.github.io/README.md

-# theappendix-jekyll-source
+# theappendix.github.io

-Jekyll project for a static-site archive of content from The Appendix
+Static-site archive of content from The Appendix (2012-2015): [theappendix.net](http://theappendix.net)